isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2293.md

 ---
-title: OdooCRM -Alitec Enterprise (3 Users, Odoo Hosted CRM + Website Apps w/ Professional Services & Training)
+title: Athena E-store Solution-Athena E Store Lite Version
-permalink: /productivity-solutions-grant/solutionrepo/solution1086
+permalink: /productivity-solutions-grant/solutionrepo/solution2293
 ---

 ### Description

-An intuitive user interface designed for sales.
-A Dashboard for a better overview of the sales activities.
-Useful tips and best practices to configure and deploy your CRM and much more.
-Odoo CRM is part of Odoo, the #1 suite of business applications dedicated to SMEs.
-The strength of Odoo is its modularity and scalability.
-Start with CRM to track all your sales pipeline, and as your business grows, add the sales, inventory or the accounting module, all integrated, same data and easy to use.
+Athena E-store is an e-commerce solution by Cleverly that makes having an online business a breeze.
+Businesses are able to easily transition into the digital marketplace and take their business to the next level by going online using the Athena E-store simple interface.
+The Athena e-store also allows business owners to easily and effectively launch their own e-store without having to privately hire and work with graphic designers and coders, which may be expensive.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Alitec_20200004_Annex_3_20200630143425_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Cleverly_20210095_Desensitised_Annex_3_Part_1.pdf' target='_blank'>here</a> to view details of solution.

 ### Eligibility Criteria